 Mahler & LeWitt Studios Spoleto, Umbria, Italy

 Our last session of the year is taking place at the moment – please check the ‘Residents’ section for more details.
-You can find details about our current exhibition and new artist edition with Allison Katz ‘Traforati 2019’ below.
+You can find details about our recent exhibition and new artist edition with Allison Katz, ‘Traforati 2019’, below.
 Also, please click the letter icon to join our mailing list and keep up to date with news and opportunities.